 How do charges and fees work when you hire me as your lawyer or the Law Offices of Gordon Shayne?
 We take a lot of pride in the fact that we sit down with clients who come in and hire us and go over a very extensive fee agreement, that is a written contract between the client and me.
 That fee agreement explains all of the fees, that is expenses, that will be charged to a client in the client's representation, as well as professional services.

-Professional services are broken down to include my fees as the attorney, and paralegal fees and administrative fees, that is the law firm’s administrator.
-Lawyers in Colorado are governed by the Colorado Bar and the fee agreement itself that is in writing says what the hourly rate is.
+Professional services are broken down to include my fees as the attorney, and paralegal fees and administrative fees, that is the law firm's administrator.
+Lawyers in Florida are governed by the Florida Bar and the fee agreement itself that is in writing says what the hourly rate is.
 Most lawyers charge an hourly rate that is consistent with their level of experience.

 I've been an attorney, practicing for 35 years, and during the course of my career, I have specific training in trial work.
 That means I go to court and have gone to court extensively in the past.
 That's part of my qualifications and my experience in representing you.